Do you find that you’re constantly avoiding sorting out your energy bills? Think it’ll be too much hassle?

 Don’t make one of the common energy switching mistakes

-Back in January I wrote about some common mistakes people make when they switch energy.
+Last year I wrote about some common mistakes people make when they switch energy.
 It’s all stuff that’s very easy to avoid.
 Some of it’s been mentioned above, but do take a read of that article too to make sure you’re getting the best possible deal.